Thunderbolt: Practice & Game Schedule

 The annual City Cup was decided in penalty shots.
 Despite jumping out to a 3-2 advantage after three rounds, Cranston East missed three consecutive shots while Cranston West tied it up at 3-3 in the top of the fifth round and won on shot by senior Alex Lopez in the top of the sixth round.

 Cranston East at Narragansett

 Kerin Murillo scores one of his team-leading 18 goals against Davies in a 6-3 victory for Cranston East in the fall of 2017.

-The Thunderbolts of Cranston East, who had a 31 game streak without a card spanning from 2013-2015, have received only 15 cards over the past five seasons (95 games played).
+The Thunderbolts of Cranston East, who had a 31 game streak without a card spanning from 2013-2015, have received 22 cards over the past six seasons (107 games played).